ludiosarchive/mute-new-tabs/README.md

 Mute all tabs by default
 ===
-This is a Chrome extension that mutes the audio in all new tabs, until you manually un-mute them by clicking the mute/un-mute icon in the tab.
+This is a Chrome extension that fixes the peculiar decision to allow websites to make noise without your permission.
+It mutes the audio in all new tabs, until you manually un-mute them by clicking the mute/un-mute icon in the tab.

 It also mutes the tab when you navigate to a different origin.

 It also injects a content script on {youtube, vimeo, soundcloud}.com that unmutes the tab when you click on a volume control on the page.
-We do this because interacting with a volume control shows a clear intent to change the volume, so the tab mute shouldn't stay in the way.
+It does this because interacting with a volume control shows a clear intent to change the volume, and the tab mute shouldn't get in the way.

 All three features can be toggled in the extension's popup window: